 The quality of sound that is emitted has made turntables remain relevant over the years despite technology evolvement in the history of music.
 The turntable is easy to use, and with its design, it aesthetically beautifies your shelves.

 You also don’t have to break the bank for you to enjoy your records.
-We have done intensive research and are delighted to provide you with a list of the best turntables you could ever find that are below $500.
+We have done intensive research and are delighted to provide you with a list of the best turntable under 500 that you could ever find.

 Fluance RT81 Elite High Fidelity Vinyl Turntable Record Player